bhdicaire/Cisco88xxSetup/README.md

 ## What problem does it solve and why is it useful?

-I spent too much time upgrading the phone firmware :disappointed:
+I spent too much time upgrading the phone firmware :disappointed: Cisco does not include the [XMLDefault.cnf.xml](https://github.com/bhdicaire/Cisco88xxSetup/raw/master/XMLDefault.cnf.xml) required to upgrade the firmware nor identify that you'll not be able to complete the operation without it.

 Provisioning is typically part of high-volume VoIP deployments thus most of the documentation focused on managing the phone via the call manager (Cisco Unified Communications Manager).